Cryogenic Magnomechanics for Thermometry Applications

 The homodyne data in Fig.~\ref{fig:homodyne_result} show resonances at the same frequencies as measured by the higher signal-to-noise MMIT, confirming that we have resolved the thermomechanical signals at cryogenic temperatures.
+However, due to SNR concerns, the current experiment used drive powers from \num{-14} to \qty{-9}{dBm}, resulting in noticeable heating of the sphere, while lower input would have caused impractically long measurements with our current setup.
 The SNR should be improved in future optimizations, such as better magnon-photon and external couplings, and less clamping in the mounting of the YIG sphere and therefore higher quality factors in mechanical modes.
 It will also be important to improve thermalization of the YIG sphere in future studies so that it can be cooled to even lower temperatures.
+Judging by Table~\ref{tab:compare_temperature}, at $\sim\qty{4.5}K$, lowering the drive power by \qty5{dB} reduced the temperature rise due to heating by about half (from $\qty{11}K$ to $\qty{4.9}K$); we are currently exploring new methods of anchoring the YIG sphere, aimed at two goals: better thermalization, and the elimination of mechanical mode clamping (i.e.,\ not using adhesives).
+It is expected that the former would improve heat dissipation by orders of magnitude, while the latter would reduce the mechanical linewidth from kHz range to below \qty{100}{Hz}.
+With the planned scheme, we expect to be able to cool the sphere down to well below \qty1K with much smaller temperature rise, which in turn will introduce further benefit of smaller magnon linewidth.\cite{Tabuchi2014} Even if we can use these techniques to thermalize to the \qty{10}{mK} stage of the dilution refrigerator on which this experiment is already mounted, and measure without heating, we would achieve a phonon occupation of approximately~\num{17}.
+To cool to the ground-state with such a low-frequency resonator would therefore require active techniques such as feedback cooling, or sideband-resolved red-detuned cooling, as have been employed in other cavity optomechanical systems\cite{teufel2011sideband,chan2011laser,kim2017magnetic}.
+As such, it is likely that an entirely different architecture will be needed to achieve the quantum regime for cavity magnomechanics, one with higher frequency mechanics, better magnomechanical coupling, and better opportunities for thermalization.
+One possibility is through nano-fabricated structures such as those presented recently.\cite{rashedi2024}

 Despite the plethora of theoretical studies of magnomechanical interactions, there have been relatively few experimental observations of it, and none at cryogenic temperatures.
 Here, we have demonstrated observation of magnomechanical signals in a $\qty{250}{\um}$-diameter YIG sphere at temperatures approaching liquid helium temperature, measuring both driven MMIT signals and thermomechanical noise spectra.
 We have also studied the magnon dissipation rate as a function of temperature, and have used it as a secondary -- but intrinsic -- thermometer to infer the phonon temperatures.
 Improvements to thermalization of the YIG sphere will enable the use of magnomechanics under cryogenic conditions for its quantum technologies, such as in quantum memory \cite{Groblacher_quantum_memory,LeBlanc} and noise correlation thermometry \cite{Potts2020}, among others.